 Talents like Roll the Bones make Outlaw combat a hell of a lot of fun, too.

-Outlaw plays off of other specs nicely, and can work with everything from prime healing specs like Restoration Druids and Discipline Priests, to DPS pairings like Fury Warrior and Marksmanship Hunter.
+Outlaw plays off of other specs nicely, and can work with everything from prime Healer specs like Restoration Druids and Discipline Priests, to DPS pairings like Fury Warriors and Marksmanship Hunters.

-If you’re looking to be a versatile and viable Arena player, Outlaw is one of the best Rogue specs to play in World of Warcraft, hands down.
-Subtlety is a close second, though, as Subtlety Rogues also offer a lot of versatility and can adapt to any situation.
+If you’re looking to be a versatile and viable Arena player, Subtlety is one of the best Rogue specs to play in World of Warcraft, hands down.
+Outlaw is a close second, though, as Outlaw Rogues also offer a lot of versatility and can adapt to any situation.

 Best Rogue Spec for PVP Battlegrounds